n8n-io/n8n-docs/docs/hosting/architecture/database-structure.md

 ### auth_identity

 Stores details of external authentication providers when using [SAML](/user-management/saml/).
-[TODO - confirm]

 ### auth_provider_sync_history

 Stores the history of a SAML connection.
-[TODO - confirm]

 ### credentials_entity